Pushing media into new spaces.

 Our most successful students are driven and motivated; they possess the curiosity and determination to drive and sustain a project from start to finish.
 They are comfortable with ambiguity, and have a strong desire to identify lines of questioning and paths to find the answers.
 We expect students to spend at least six hours a week on the project outside of class times.
 Synthesizing the work you do and communicating it clearly to your teammates and to the instructional team will be crucial; you should expect to spend a portion of each week doing this.

 The class is cross-listed as JOUR 342 and EECS 397/497.
-For Spring, it meets Tues/Thurs, 2:00-3:50pm.
+For Winter, it meets Tues/Thurs, 2:00-3:50pm.

-Applications for Spring 2024 are closed.
+Applications for Winter 2026 are closed.

 Questions?